Traceability key if biosimilars are to compete, cut costs

-Generic versions of small molecule drugs have generated a trillion dollar-plus in savings, by some accounts.
-People who care about health care costs are hoping that biosimilars might also ratchet down the country’s health care bill by a notch or two—maybe not in that trillion dollar range but by enough to make a notable difference.
+Generic versions of small molecule drugs have generated a trillion dollar-plus in savings (link is external), by some accounts.
+People who care about health care costs are hoping that biosimilars (link is external) might also ratchet down the country’s health care bill by a notch or two—maybe not in that trillion dollar range but by enough to make a notable difference.

-But obstacles loom in the way of a biosimilar windfall, as outlined today in an opinion piece in JAMA by Amitabh Chandra, director of health policy research at Harvard’s Kennedy School of Government, and Jacqueline Vanderpuye-Orgle, director of research operations at Precision Health Economics.
+But obstacles loom in the way of a biosimilar windfall, as outlined today in an opinion piece in JAMA by Amitabh Chandra (link is external), director of health policy research at Harvard’s Kennedy School of Government, and Jacqueline Vanderpuye-Orgle (link is external), director of research operations at Precision Health Economics (link is external).
 They mention two.
 First, biosimilars are, in fact, merely similar to their brand-name counterparts, argue Chandra and Vanderpuye-Orgle, so they can’t necessarily be marketed as producing the same results as their referenced products.
 Second, the manufacturing process for biologics is complex—more complex than it is for small molecule drugs—and the costs are high, so entry into the market won’t be easy.
 Difficult market entry may mean less competition.

 Lower your expectations, say Chandra and Vanderpuye-Orgle: